mgohashi/3scale-search/doc_files/README.md

 # 3scale Search
 This repository can be used as a reference to show a sample code to customize the 3scale's developer portal.

-## Customization - additional images to add
+## Deprecated-Published customization - additional images to add

    - Section: `images`
    - Path: `/images/deprecatedv2.png`